AlonBS/Ray_Tracer/README.md

 		might cause it to render in another location.
 This is true for all primitives and models. cylinder <position_v3> <height> <radius_f>: Creates a finite cylinder centered at position, with the given height and radius.
-		This means that the height define the caps of the cylinder. vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
+		This means that the height define the caps of the cylinder. box <min_bound_v3> <max_bound_v3> - Define an axis aligned box with minimum vertex at min_bound and max vertex at max_bound. transformed just like any other object.
+Also supports textures. vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
 		Note the vertecies defined in this way are completely indepetnted of vertecies defined using the